 Abolishing Coca Leaf Consumption?
+The INCB needs to perform a reality check

 The Transnational Institute condemns the decision by the International Narcotics Control Board (INCB) in their 2007 annual report released today, which calls on countries to ‘abolish or prohibit coca leaf chewing and the manufacture of coca tea’.